F.A.Q. Frequently Asked Questions.

 Q. How do I work out my bracelet measurement?
 Why not a wrist measurement?

-As everyone likes to wear their bracelets differently we therefore ask that a bracelet measurement be sent instead of a wrist measurement.
+Because everyone likes to wear their bracelets differently we therefore ask that a bracelet measurement be sent instead of a wrist measurement.
 Some people like to wear their bracelets with a loose fit whereas some people like a tighter fit.
 Your bracelet is custom made to be your perfect fit.

 Wrap a measuring tape around your wrist where you would ideally like your bracelet to sit, then extend the tape to where it is a comfortable fit for you and that will be your bracelet measurement.
 Alternatively if you do not have a measuring tape you can use a piece of string or similar to wrap around your wrist, then after you have worked out the fit that is comfortable for you, lay the string flat and measure its length with a ruler etc.